opencasestudies/ocs-bp-rural-and-urban-obesity/README.md

 the use of various data science methods, tools, and software in the context of messy, real-world data**.
-A given case study does not cover all aspects of the research process, is not claiming to be the most approrpriate way to analyze a given dataset, and should not be used in the context of making policy decisions without external consultation from scientific experts.
+A given case study does not cover all aspects of the research process, is not claiming to be the most appropriate way to analyze a given dataset, and should not be used in the context of making policy decisions without external consultation from scientific experts.